cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 For more, see the [Why the CSV standard library is broken](https://github.com/csv11/docs) article series :-).

-> Maybe we should build a set of specs with these edgecases and let everyone chime,
+> Maybe we should build a set of specs with these edge cases and let everyone chime,
 > and then put it in a repo so that we can improve upon it.

 Maybe yes.
 See above.
 Anyone?
 You might be giant.